jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - certificates: issued to other certification authorities or to devices and users
             - policies and procedures: such as how the PKI is secured, and
             - templates: a predefined configuration for specific uses, such as a web server template
+            - CAs generate digital certificates containing the public keys of system users; users then distribute these certificates to people with whom they want to communicate; certificate recipients verify a certificate using the CA's pubic key
         - There are other components and concepts you should know for the exam:
             - A PKI can have multiple tiers:
                 - single tier means you have one or more servers that perform all the functions of a PKI